samuk/Open-Pi/compliance/Manual.md

 More info about the power supply can be found in chapter 5 of this manual.

 ## 6.4 USB_OTG
+When a micro USB cable is plugged inthe USB hub is automatically disabled, so the USB 2.0 port becomes a USB device

-The main way of changing the firmware image located on the NAND of Open Pi- 4GB is via the USB-OTG connector – the update of the Android image is explained at the bottom of this sub-chapter.
+The main way of changing the firmware image located on the NAND of Open Pi- 4GB is via the USB-OTG connector.
 The connector can also be used for establishing SSH connection to the default Debian Linux of Open Pi boards (for more information about the tethering please refer to “2.5.4 SSH via mini USB cable in Debian”).
 The part of the schematic related to the USB_OTG is shown
 below:
 The USB_OTG features Low Loss Power Distribution Switch SY6280 which protects the board in case the devices you have plugged to the USB_OTG attempt to draw more current than 523mA combined.
 The maximum current available on the 5V USB_OTG is exactly 523mA.
-The SY6280 responsible for the USB_OTG is enabled by USB0-DRV (processor pin C12, port B9),
-thus the USB_OTG is also controlled by the same signal.
-Please note that the USB0-DRV (pin C12, port B9) is multiplexed with the I2S_DO1 signal!
-If you are going to use the I2S audio interface then you would probably need to change the position of the SMT jumper PB9/PH7_USB which by default connects USB_OTG to the PB9.
-This operation would require cutting between the pads of the default position with a very sharp object and then soldering the pads of the other position together.
-Doing so you would be able to use both the USB_OTG (via port PH7 this time) and the I2S interface.
-Additionally, PB9/PH7_GPIO jumper controls which of the two ports (PB9 or PH7) should be lead out to pin 9 of GPIO3 connector for easier access.
-By default this jumper is in PH7_GPIO position and PH7 is lead to pin 9 of GPIO3.

 USB_OTG connector
 Pin # Signal name Processor pin
 1 +5V_OTG_PWR -